pagkly/Zed/Investopedia3/Deferred Compensation.md

 Deferred Compensation
 ## What Is Deferred Compensation?

 Deferred compensation is a portion of an employee's compensation that is set aside to be paid at a later date.
 In most cases, taxes on this income are deferred until it is paid out.
-Forms of deferred compensation include [retirement plans](https://www.investopedia.com/terms/r/retirement-planning.asp), [pension plans](https://www.investopedia.com/terms/p/pensionplan.asp), and stock-option plans.
+Forms of deferred compensation include [[retirement plans]](https://www.investopedia.com/terms/r/retirement-planning.asp), [[pension plans]](https://www.investopedia.com/terms/p/pensionplan.asp), and stock-option plans.

 ### Key Takeaways